Have any questions regarding Judicial Clerkships that cannot be answered below? See Elizabeth Ireland in OCPD or contact her at email@example.com.

 Many Wisconsin Law School faculty members are former judicial clerks, and they can be an invaluable resource for helping you decide whether to apply for clerkships and to advise you through the application process.

 Tonya L. Brito, Hon.
-John Garrett Penn, U.S. District Court for District of Columbia
+John Garrett Penn (deceased), U.S. District Court, District of Columbia

 Anuj Desai, Hon.
 Louis F. Oberdorfer, U.S. District Court for District of Columbia and Hon.
 David S. Tatel, U.S. Court of Appeals for the D.C.
 Circuit